| Civil Defense Radiation Detection Survey Meters, Geiger Counters and Dosimeters FAQ with wholesale, retail & calibration sources! |

 Emergency Management', as well as in 'Radiological Monitoring' where we employed these exact same

-Civil Defense meters and dosimeters in practical exercises as we were trained how to
+Civil Defense meters and dosimeters in practical safety exercises as we were trained how to

 properly utilize them in a nuclear emergency.
 (We've also since completed both the